Updated: August 21, 2023, at 12:11 p.m.

 Domestic legal status of GHB

 GHB is a controlled substance in the United States of America.
-Regular GHB is classified as a Schedule I substance, while the sodium oxybate form is uniquely listed as a Schedule III substance with Schedule I trafficking penalties.
+Regular GHB is classified as a Schedule I substance, while the sodium oxybate form is uniquely listed as a Schedule III controlled substance with Schedule I trafficking penalties.